-- Analyze the asymptotic performance of algorithms. - Write rigorous correctness proofs for algorithms. - Demonstrate a familiarity with major algorithms and data structures. - Apply important algorithmic design paradigms and methods of analysis. - Analyze worst and best case behavior of an algorithm. - Understand the formal definition of Big-O, Big-Omega and Theta notations. - Use recurrence relations to determine the time complexity of recursively defined algorithms. - Use efficient algorithms for sorting and searching. - Understand advanced data structures such as binary search trees, heaps, hash tables and graphs. - Learning Algorithm design techniques: divide-and-conquer, dynamic programming, greedy algorithms, amortized analysis, randomization. - Algorithms for fundamental graph problems: graph traversal, connected components and topological sort. - Apply algorithmic principles to provide a computing-based solution that meets a given set of requirements such as making decisions based on time-space complexity trade-off of algorithms and the characteristics of input data.
+- Analyze the asymptotic performance of algorithms. - Write rigorous correctness proofs for algorithms. - Demonstrate a familiarity with major algorithms and data structures. - Apply important algorithmic design paradigms and methods of analysis. - Analyze worst and best case behavior of an algorithm. - Understand the formal definition of Big-O, Big-Omega and Theta notations. - Use recurrence relations to determine the time complexity of recursively defined algorithms. - Use efficient algorithms for sorting and searching. - Understand advanced data structures such as binary search trees, heaps, hash tables and graphs.

+- Learning Algorithm design techniques: divide-and-conquer, dynamic programming, greedy algorithms, amortized analysis, randomization. - Implement the Algorithms for fundamental graph problems such as graph traversal, connected components and topological sort. - Apply algorithmic principles to provide a computing-based solution that meets a given set of requirements such as making decisions based on time-space complexity trade-off of algorithms and the characteristics of input data. - Demonstrate their mastery of the concepts by implementing them through programming. - Understand the ethical implications of algorithms and the possible unintended consequences of designing and/or choosing and using algorithms in the different applications.